edgelesssys/constellation/docs/docs/workflows/upgrade.md

 Constellation provides an easy way to upgrade all components of your cluster, without disrupting it's availability.
 Specifically, you can upgrade the Kubernetes version, the nodes' image, and the Constellation microservices.
-You configure the desired versions in your local Constellation configuration and trigger upgrades with the `upgrade apply` command.
+You configure the desired versions in your local Constellation configuration and trigger upgrades with the `apply` command.
 To learn about available versions you use the `upgrade check` command.
 Which versions are available depends on the CLI version you are using.